Sunday, October 7, 2012

 If conservatives had their Tea Party and liberals had their Occupy movement, it's time for people in the middle to get mad and make their voice heard.

-First, moderates need to demand that elected officials actually govern.
+Moderates need to demand that elected officials actually govern.
 Enough with the constant political stances; enough with the concern about “ideological purity.”
 I have complete scorn for a politician who has no ability to cooperate with people who have a different point-of-view.
 If you’re elected to govern, then go ahead and govern.
 Reach across the aisle, act like a grown-up, and make things work.

 Most moderates are normal people, many with families, who can’t afford a month in their RV following Sarah Palin or a month in a tent harassing bankers.
 But we can make time to vote; and when we do we need to reject the yahoos that appeal to the fringes on either side and start rebuilding political bodies with a healthy respect for compromise.